dnlbowers/battleships/README.md

 * The idea to decorate the board with numbers above and to the side came from Knowledge Mavens youtube channel - https://youtu.be/alJH_c9t4zw
 * Clear console function copied from https://www.delftstack.com/howto/python/python-clear-console/
 * https://www.lucidchart.com/ - used to create the game flow chart
-* Code Insitute for providing the template.
+* Code Institute for providing the template.
 The template gave me a mock terminal to display my game via a webpage.